echoi/echoi.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+  - Principal Investigators
 ---

 Eunseo Choi is an associate professor of computational geodynamics at Center for Earthquake Research and Information (CERI) of The University of Memphis, Memphis, Tennessee, US.
 His research interests include long-term deformations in continental and oceanic lithosphere, seismotectonics, coupling of tectonic and surface processes and high-performance computing.
 He leads CERI's Geodynamics Research Group collaborating with colleagues in seismology and geology.